cuongdevjs/reactjs-social-login/README.md

 > 8. Pinterest
 > 9. Twitter
 > 10. Apple
+> 11. Tiktok

 This repository is all in one, includes multiple platform for social login, is written by TypeScript and React Hooks, tree-shakeable, zero dependencies, extremely lightweight.
 You can customize any style UI as you like.

 Reactjs Social Login is an HOC which provides social login through multiple providers.

-## **Currently supports Amazon, Facebook, GitHub, Google, Instagram, Linkedin, Pinterest, Twitter, Microsoft, Apple as providers (more to come!)**
+## **Currently supports Amazon, Facebook, GitHub, Google, Instagram, Linkedin, Pinterest, Twitter, Microsoft, Apple, Tiktok as providers (more to come!)**

 [![npm download](https://img.shields.io/npm/dm/reactjs-social-login.svg?style=flat)](https://www.npmjs.com/package/reactjs-social-login)
 [![npm bundle zip](https://img.shields.io/bundlephobia/minzip/reactjs-social-login?style=flat)](https://www.npmjs.com/package/reactjs-social-login)